web-tools42/replit-desktop/.github/CONTRIBUTING.md

 + Git Bash or GitHub Desktop as your **Version Control**.
 + TypeScript, Eslint and Prettier as your VSC **extensions**.

-You can also write code in [Repl.it](https://repl.it/@leon332157/repl-it-electron) however it is not recommended since it's not optimal for electron.
+You can also write code in [Replit](https://repl.it/@leon332157/repl-it-electron) however it is not recommended since it's not optimal for electron.

+We have a strict linting policy be sure to run `npm lint:check` before pushing or making a pull request and that it does not give you any issues.

 ## Scripts